TonicMIDI

 Arrangement Sweeps / One-Shots

-Schedule a single, multi-step sweep (e.g., slowly opening a filter) that starts at the next bar boundary, runs once, and then finishes.
-Choose a channel, a duration in steps, and a preset.
+Schedule a single, multi-step sweep (e.g., slowly opening a filter) that starts at the next bar boundary, runs once, then finishes.

 Queued Sweeps: